Introduction to Mathematical Proof

 Try to find a strategy for winning.
 Warning: if you can prove that you will always win this game no matter what integer you have for the goal, you will win money and be famous forever!

 Circle-Dot is a formal proof system where the statements are just finite sequences of one or more circles and dots.
 This formal system has many of the features in common with actual mathematical formal axiom systems.
-There are five rules of inference, two of which are axioms.
+There are five rules, two of which are axioms.
 The goal is to prove various circle-dot strings in the system.

 1. Try to prove Theorem A thru Theorem R in the Circle-Dot web application.